 - Content presented this way makes people want to watch and read, but also come back and check for updates, and share with their friends.

-- Social media integration is now essential, allowing more interaction and networking potential.
+- Social media integration allows for more interaction and networking potential.

 - Having an option to leave comments using a Facebook profile may appeal to some, while being able to tweet a discussion page helps others attract traffic for their own endeavours.
 Plus it increases the exposure for the engagement project.